-From my home town of Selsey on the south coast which has a latitude of 51°, the NCP is located due north with an altitude of 51°.
+From Patrick Moore’s home town of Selsey on the south coast which has a latitude of 51°, for example, the NCP is located due north with an altitude of 51°.

 Just to press the point home, from the North Pole, the NCP is directly overhead with an altitude of 90° which is the latitude of the Earth’s North Pole.

 At the equator the NCP’s altitude is 0° which again, is the latitude of the equator.

 As you move away from the North Pole, the motion of the stars across the sky appears to change.

 At the Pole, they appear to describe circles parallel to the horizon.

 Moving further south, these circles are still there but they start to tilt with respect to the horizon.